You love people, you love having them come over, but there’s just no way around it. Food for a large crowd is expensive.

 Don’t Serve a Main Meal

-Unless you’re hosting a dinner party, or Thanksgiving or Christmas dinner you do NOT need to serve a main meal.
+Unless you’re hosting a dinner party or Thanksgiving or Christmas dinner, you do NOT need to serve a main dish.

 I, now, officially and forevermore give you permission to skip it.